 1. Works Against Your Heart Health

 Periodontal disease can increase the risk of developing a coronary heart disease and worsen the existing heart conditions.
-Although the exact causal factor is unknown, the oral bacteria can enter the bloodstream and attaches to the fatty plaque in the blood vessels, which leads to the
+Although the exact causal factor is unknown, the oral bacteria can enter the bloodstream and attaches to the fatty plaque in the blood vessels, which leads to the clot formation.
+This clot formation in the arteries can also cause a heart attack as the normal blood flow is obstructed due to the thickened arteries.
+If you have a periodontal disease, you are at a greater risk of heart diseases as compared to people without a periodontal disease.
+1 2

 However, inflammation due to gum disease can also be the reason for a heart disease.
 Inflammation causes plaque buildup that causes swelling of the arteries.
 Periodontal diseases, including periodontitis and gingivitis, is also a risk factor for stroke.3